THE BRITISH OPERA ACADEMY (BOA)

 Alex is studying for his Master's at the RNCM, under the tutelage of Mark Wildman, and is graciously supported by the Waverly Fund.

-BRITISH OPERA ADADEMY FACULTY, PROFESSIONAL MENTOR
+BRITISH OPERA ACADEMY FACULTY, PROFESSIONAL MENTOR

 ALISTAIR SUTHERLAND, BASS-BARITONE